I’m a college student. What are some tips on remaining budget-friendly in Tallahassee apartments?

 Keeping track of what you spend is a huge life saver when moving into Tallahassee apartments.
 While this task does seem daunting, it will only help you out in the long run.
 Since most banking is done online nowadays, it's very simple to track all of your expenses.
 You may even come to find out you're spending way more money that you thought in certain areas.
 This is where you can learn to cut back.

-Whether you are attending Florida State University, Florida Agricultural and Mechanical University or Tallahassee Community College, you may be able to save some money by opting for gently-used textbooks rather than buying brand new ones.
+Whether you are attending Florida State University, Florida Agricultural and Mechanical University or Tallahassee State College, you may be able to save some money by opting for gently-used textbooks rather than buying brand new ones.
 Instead of buying your books on the campus bookstore, where prices are marked up due to convenience, you can find many off-campus bookstores that offer much better rates.
 You can even rent your textbooks!

 Taking advantages of your college student status while living in apartments in Tallahassee can be a huge money saver.
 Whether you're going out to the movies or simply buying groceries, ask if the business provides a student discount.
 You will be pleasantly surprised at some of the places that are willing to knock off a few bucks for a struggling college student.
 Just be sure to have your student ID on hand, because they will most likely ask for it.